scality/Zenko/docs/docsource/reference/command_reference/index.rst

 Command Reference
 =================

-As with AWS, you can address the S3 Connector either as set of RESTful API endpoints, or using direct commands in the aws-cli environment.
+As with AWS, you can address Zenko either as set of RESTful API endpoints, or using direct commands in the aws-cli environment.
 This section documents available commands.